Solar in Hillsboro, OR: 2026 Cost, Savings & Payback

 Does Hillsboro have net metering?

-Is solar worth it in Hillsboro, OR?
+Is solar worth it in Hillsboro, OR in 2026?